rasmusrim/IPA.js/README.md

 ## Consonant tables

 We start out making the class for the consonant tables.
+The PHP-code for creating the tables in the old IPA Trainer can be found in the file ipa.php.

 **TODO (in prioritized order)**